 The Hepburn Wind co-operative is entering an exciting time as we work to transition the Hepburn Shire to zero-net energy by 2025.
-To meet this target we are working on projects that will help our region reap the benefits of 100% renewables.
+To meet this target, we are working on projects that will help our community reap the benefits of 100% renewables.

 Hepburn Wind's Projects

 In our 2016/17 Member Perspective Survey #2, our members signalled that they were keen to support future projects.
 Here are just some of projects that members thought would be a good or great idea for Hepburn Wind.

 Check out our portfolio below!